Making one or more overpayments on your mortgage can help you to:

 You can view your mortgage using Online and Mobile Banking.
-Online you can see useful information about your mortgage as well as make overpayments, explore and secure a new deal for your existing mortgage, make overpayments, start the process to change your term or repayment method, and borrow more.
+In Online Banking you can see useful information about your mortgage as well as make overpayments, explore and secure a new deal for your existing mortgage, make overpayments, start the process to change your term or repayment method, and borrow more.

 If you have a Santander current account, savings account or credit card as well as your mortgage, sign up here